panoptesDev/Safecoin/docs/src/inflation/terminology.md

 ### Total Current Supply [PANO]

 The total amount of tokens (locked or unlocked) that have been generated (via genesis block or protocol inflation) minus any tokens that have been burnt (via transaction fees or other mechanism) or slashed.
 At network launch, 500,000,000 PANO were instantiated in the genesis block.
 Since then the Total Current Supply has been reduced by the burning of transaction fees and a planned token reduction event.
-Safecoin’s _Total Current Supply_ can be found at https://explorer.solana.com/supply
+Panoptis’s _Total Current Supply_ can be found at https://explorer.solana.com/supply

 ### Inflation Rate [%]

-The Safecoin protocol will automatically create new tokens on a predetermined inflation schedule (discussed below).
+The Panoptis protocol will automatically create new tokens on a predetermined inflation schedule (discussed below).
 The _Inflation Rate [%]_ is the annualized growth rate of the _Total Current Supply_ at any point in time.

 ### Inflation Schedule